Nravitejareddy/Student-Result-Management-Portal/README.md

 ## 2. Install Project

-Copy the project folder into your local web server directory.
+Copy the project folder into your local server directory.

-Example (XAMPP):
+Example for XAMPP:

 ```text
 C:\xampp\htdocs\